 What can Physics teach us about Agile Project Management?
-We can learn a lot from how the science of physics has evolved and I think there are a number of interesting similarities the way that Agile Project Management is evolving.
+We can learn a lot from how the science of physics has evolved.
+I think there are a number of interesting similarities the way that Agile Project Management is evolving.

 For many years until the late 1800’s and early 1900’s, physics was based on what is called “Classical Physics”.